bellsmith15/rock-paper-sissors-game/README.md

 5. Choose the branch in the drop down box, in this case `MAIN`
 6. Choose the directory in the next drop down box, in this case `Root` select the master branch
 7. Then click `Save`
-8. It may take a few moments for the game to publish, but once live, the box at the top of the page with the site name will turn green and have a `Green` tick to the left of the link to the live page.
-The page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+8. It takes a few seconds for the game to publish, once live, the box at the top of the page with the site name will turn green and have a `Green` tick to the left of the link.
+The page is automatically refreshed with a detailed ribbon display to indicate the successful deployment.
-9. Another way to find the live page is to navigate to settings, on the left menu click on `pages` and this will get you to the same point.

 * These commands were used for version control during project:

     * git add `example filename` - to add files before committing
     * git commit -m `"example message"` - to commit changes to the local repository
     * git push - to push all committed changes to the GitHub repository
-    * git branch - to see which branch currently working on
-    * git pull - to pull all code into main branch once the feature branch had been merged and deleted

-The live link can be found here - https://bellsmith15.github.io/rock-paper-sissors-game/

 #
 ## CREDITS AND REFERENCES